verzulli/monarc_deployer/README.md

 In short, you simply need to deploy a single FO (FrontOffice), just to start scratching the surface of your RiskAssessment process.

-In such a case, this project include a set of _ansible_ playbooks and roles  that you can fire towards a freshly launched Ubuntu _focal_ (20.04), to get back a running Monarc FrontOffice instance, up-and-running.
+In such a case, this project include a set of _ansible_ playbooks and roles  that you can fire towards a freshly launched Ubuntu _jammy_ (22.04), to get back a running Monarc FrontOffice instance, up-and-running.

     Please note that this project is still **UNDER CONSTRUCTION** so, at the moment, it **DOESN'T** work!